 EDUC: LANGUAGE & LITERACY (READ)

-READ 320 - TEACHING READING IN ELEMENTARY SCHOOL
+READ 320 - METHODS OF TEACHING READING IN K-8 EDUCATION

 Approaches to teaching beginning- and primary-level reading and expanded approaches at all levels including middle school; language arts/reading interrelatedness.
 Balanced literacy and literature-based instruction; assessment strategies, materials, and organization of differentiated programs of reading instruction.

-This course will examine theories, processes, and strategies of literacy learning specifically designed to meet the instructional needs of all students in classrooms in all content areas.
+This course will examine theories, processes, and strategies of literacy learning specifically designed to meet the instructional needs of all student in classrooms in all content areas including social studies.
 A Balanced Literacy model, which has language as the foundation of the tenets, will be used as the central framework.
-Common Core Standards are addressed, as well as the instructional shifts that accompany the implementation of the standards.
-In addition, candidates will examine and evaluate effective reading and writing strategies, formative assessment formats and strategies, and relevant materials for instruction in all content areas.
+Common Core Standards are addressed as well as the instructional shifts that accompany the implementation of the standards.
+In addition, candidates will examine and evaluate effective reading and writing strategies, formative assessment formats and strategies, and relevant materials for instruction in all content areas including social studies.